 (a) Satellite data required in order to ensure the performance and quality of numerical weather prediction output, as agreed with Members operating satellites or relevant satellite operators, and listed in the Manual on the WMO Integrated Global Observing System (WMO-No. 1160);

-(b) Satellite data required to support nowcasting applications including the generation of warning and advisory products, as agreed with Members responsible for operating relevant satellites, and listed in the Manual on the WMO Integrated Global Observing System (WMO-No. 1160).
+(b) Satellite data required to support nowcasting applications including the generation of warning and advisory products, as agreed with Members operating satellites or relevant satellite operators [Germany], and listed in the Manual on the WMO Integrated Global Observing System (WMO-No. 1160).

 1.2 Other core data: